gameboy9/DW3Randomizer/README.md

 - Randomize house of healing costs
 - Randomize stat gains
 - Randomize boss fights (much easier said than done I'm afraid)
+- Remove "baseline" for all stats (probably), removing the dreaded "0/1" chance
 - Add the other three randomizations

 ## Special Thanks